 “I want layers, but keep the length”—we’ve all heard our clients say this a million times.
 That’s why the long layered haircut will keep your books filled and your clients coming back.
-Here’s what we’re seeing on the 2021 trend radar: shorter layers that frame the face, often paired with ’60s curtain bangs and blowouts that accentuate the layered look.

 From the consultation to finishing with dry-cutting techniques, we’re sharing all the dos and don’ts of cutting layers from experts below!